 Those who have developed mesothelioma from exposure to asbestos in the workplace can sue for damages in a personal injury lawsuit.
 Just being exposed to asbestos does not allow a person to sue for damages.
 Instead, they need to have been injured in some way such as through developing asbestos-related cancer.
 If you bring such a lawsuit, you may be able to sue both the company that manufactured the asbestos and the company that employed the person when he or she was exposed to the asbestos.
 Many of these manufacturing companies have been bankrupt for decades, but payment can still be received from victims’ trust funds and insurance companies that have taken on the affairs of the company’s legal obligation.

 Some states (including California, Louisiana, and Tennessee) have instituted a one-year time limit on lawsuits.
 That means that a person has only one year after he or she is diagnosed with cancer to bring such a lawsuit.
 After that, they may not sue at all.
 If the victim has died, then his or her spouse has anywhere from one to three years to bring a wrongful death lawsuit, depending on the state of the case.
 As with many such cases, time is of the essence in filing a claim.

 Damages in an asbestos case

 If you or someone you love has developed mesothelioma as a result of exposure to asbestos, you must realize that you do have legal rights and you do not have to suffer in silence.
-The attorneys at Wolf & Pravato will be happy to meet with you to discuss your case and apprise you of your rights.
+The Florid personal injury attorneys at the law offices Wolf & Pravato will be happy to meet with you to discuss your case and apprise you of your rights.
 Click HERE to find out more information.